-While I brag for several weeks about walking 4km around pretty looking parks in a big city, 60 yr old women walking 20km, not to mention, steep uphill climb in freezing temperatures, for work every weekend, was a common ritual.
-And what’s commendable is that they have absolutely no complaints.
+While I brag for several weeks about walking 4km around pretty parks in a big city, 60 yr old women walking 20km for work every weekend, not to mention, steep uphill climb in freezing temperatures is a routine for some women.
+And what’s commendable is that they seem to have no complaints.

 While the grandeur of the mighty Himalayas kept me under its spell, I was equally fascinated by the beautiful Nepali women for their positive attitude towards life.